freesewing/freesewing/markdown/org/docs/patterns/bee/options/bandtiecolours/en.md

 title: Band (chest) tie length colours
 ---

-Whether you want single color ties around your chest, or dual-coloured ones
+Whether you want single color tie around your chest, or dual-coloured ones

 ## Effect of this option on the pattern